jmsilverman/insight_project/README.md

 # Jupyter Notebooks for WhereSIOUS project

+## My WhereSIOUS project for the City of San Diego while a Insight DS  Fellow

+Predicts future business success for a given location in San Diego based on information about that location.

+### Jupyter Notebooks

 * build_features_labels.ipynb - reads in cleaned data and labels and combines important info into CSV files
 * business_listings.ipynb - read in current SD businesses and mess